joejztang/my-all-kinds-of-settings/vim/README.md

 ## the customization

-all the customization would be in `my_configs.vim` file, including overwrite, deletion or addition.
+all the customization would be in `my_configs.vim` file under `~/.vim_runtime/`, including overwrite, deletion or addition.